Boarding • Medical

 Written authorisation from prescribing Doctor/Paediatrician is also required.
 The School Nurse will not administer these medications without appropriate authority.

-A register is kept in which the School Nurse and Student will sign following administration of the prescribed medication.
+A register is kept in which the School Nurse/Boarding staff and Student will sign following administration of the prescribed medication.